rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 ![](/images/grandpa/9. getuid.png)

-Okay, so the “Access is denied” for getuid is different.
+The “Access is denied” for getuid is different.
 It likely means we have exploited onto this machine as a process or service and not as a user.

 Fortunately we can migrate over to another process.
 First we will list running processes: